Ryo-Koji/omoikane/README.md

-# Search sapport system omoikane
+# Search support system omoikane
  This application is designed to assist you in your search activities.
 You can select a search engine and look it up with a single touch.
 You can also specify the most recently updated articles.